cobi-bike/Module-News/README.md

 # News DevKit module for COBI.bike

-The News DevKit module displays the latest news headlines and allows you to add them to your read later list.
+The DevKit module "News" displays the latest news headlines, based on the personal interest and allows you to add them to your read later list.
 It's part of a collection of Open Source [modules](https://cobi.bike/devkit) for the [COBI.bike](https://cobi.bike) system.

 <img src="screenshot.png" width="500px" alt="COBI.bike News module">